bgardner/powder/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-== Font ==
+== Fonts ==

-The included font is licensed under the SIL Open Font License, Version 1.1.
+The included fonts are licensed under the SIL Open Font License, Version 1.1.
 License URL: https://scripts.sil.org/OFL

+Figtree Font
 Outfit Font

 == Sample Images ==